A wall with cables running from a wall-mounted tv to a power outlet

 When choosing cables for your wall-mounted TV, it’s important to consider the length of the cables you need.
 Longer cables can result in signal loss, which can affect the quality of your audio and video.
 To avoid this, measure the distance between your TV and the devices you plan to connect to it, and choose cables that are just long enough to reach.
 If you need to use longer cables, consider using signal boosters or repeaters to maintain the quality of your audio and video.

-See also How to Build a Swivel Tv Wall Mount
+See also How Heavy Tv to Mount on Wall

 Planning your cable routing before installation